• Menu

 Mural depicting the history of Santa Maria Oaxaca Huatulco

-Mural depicting the history of Santa Maria Huatulco
+Mural depicting the history of Santa Maria Huatulco.
+(Credit: Michele Peterson)

-Next, we arrived in Pluma Hidalgo, surely the world’s most fragrant town.
+You’ll know when you’ve arrived in Pluma Hidalgo — it’s surely the world’s most fragrant town.
 The aroma of roasting coffee wafts through the streets filling it with a delicious bouquet of herbs, fruit and nuttiness.
+You can also wander about the shops and purchase unique products such as coffee shampoo, coffee soap and the delicious local honey.

 Coffee tasting in historic Pluma Hidalgo